idinu1285/movies_project/README.md

-# movies_project
-Extract data from a CSV file using csv library in Python
+# Exploring a csv file in Python